Rmarkas/Rmarkas/README.md

 ## Hi, I'm Ruhaab 👋

-I build AI products that turn frontier research into things people actually use — agents, foundation models, RAG systems, and safety tooling.Most of my career has been spent at the intersection of research science and product: shipping 0→1 AI platforms at Google, Amazon (AWS), Apple, and Salesforce.
+I build AI products that turn frontier research into things people actually use — agents, foundation models, RAG systems, and safety tooling.
+Most of my career has been spent at the intersection of applied AI, research science and product management: shipping 0→1 AI platforms at Google AI, Amazon (AWS AI), Apple (Siri), and Salesforce.

 Right now I'm working on a stealth startup as CEO in the Vertical space.
 Additionaly, I am deep in agentic coding — using tools like OpenAI Codex and Claude Code to ship fast.
 300+ PRs in Q1 2026 alone.